solankiharshal0823/playwrightCucumberTS_UI_API/README.md

 **This is Playwright-Cucumber-Typescript (node js) based Automation framework that can be used for API Testing and UI Testing Currently this framework supports API tests only but can be easily extened to UI Tests support.**

-Test Scenarios can be found under
+Test Scenarios for given Assignment from TransferGo can be found under :

-Functional API Tests : features/api
+**Functional API Tests : features/api
-Non Functional API Tests: features/nfr
+Non Functional API Tests: features/nfr**

 **####### Installation ########**